ronquiaj/ronquiaj/README.md

 ## Projects
 ### Storytime
 Storytime is an interactive story-making website where you can create an account and then get started making stories with friends.
-Technologies that were involved
+Technologies that were involved were React and Firebase.

 ![image](https://user-images.githubusercontent.com/60367655/123486541-d9916e00-d5d1-11eb-85df-ad6e4857c10a.png)